 Shown here with Brandner Design’s Antique Brown and Black patina finish.

 Brandner Design provided the blackened steel for Nature’s Kitchen in Newark Airport.
-Nature’s kitchen went with Brandner’s Signature Random Black Veil patina for panels, trim, soffit, vent grates, door jambs and the door.
-The blackened steel provided an excellent contrast to the wood floor and granite countertops.
-A nice mixture of materials creates a a welcoming atmosphere to this popular establishment.
+Nature’s Kitchen went with Brandner’s Signature Random Black Veil patina for panels, trim, soffit, vent grates, door jambs and door.
+The blackened steel provided an excellent contrast to the wood floor and granite counter tops.
+A nice mixture of materials creates a welcoming atmosphere to this popular establishment.